-In addition to completing annual audited financial statements (Exhibits A, B and C), the CMHCs must also complete a Colorado Unit Cost Report (Exhibit E) that requires detailed reporting of expenses and utilization.
-These schedules capture the data necessary to calculate the base unit cost and per diem costs for each CMHC which are used in the service pricing methodologies of HCPF and OBH.
+In addition to completing annual audited financial statements (Exhibits A, B and C), the providers must also complete a Colorado Unit Cost Report (Exhibit E) that requires detailed reporting of expenses and utilization.
+These schedules capture the data necessary to calculate the base unit cost and per diem costs for each provider which are used in the service pricing methodologies of HCPF and BHA.

-Schedule 1: Trial Balance of Expenses
+Schedule 1: Expenses

-Trial Balance of Expenses by Functional Classification
+Expenses by Functional Classification

 As described in Chapter 2, Standards 2 through 4, the provider will perform an expense classification process to separate expenditures into functional cost centers and/or programs.
-This functional classification will be used to summarize items of costs for each CMHC and allow for assignment or allocation of costs to the appropriate functional columns on the Colorado Unit Cost Report.
+This functional classification will be used to summarize items of costs and allow for assignment or allocation of costs to the appropriate functional columns on the Colorado Unit Cost Report.

 Proper allocation across columns may involve splitting the costs of some cost centers and/or programs across multiple columns based on the services provided by these cost centers and/or programs (i.e. encounter-based vs. non-encounter-based).
 Providers must maintain and make available supporting documentation of their allocation methodologies.

 The functional columns defined on Schedule 1 of the Colorado Unit Cost Report are as follows:

-Column 1- Full Time Equivalents (FTEs):
+Column 1 - Full Time Equivalents (FTEs)

 A non-duplicative count of all Full Time Equivalent employees based on an annual number of hours worked.
+An FTE is based on annual number of hours worked (2,080 hours).

-Column 2 - Indirect (Not Traceable to Direct Cost Centers and/or Programs):
+Column 2 - Indirect (Not Traceable to Direct Cost Centers and/or Programs)

-The Executive Director, CFO, Accounting, IT, and other administrative functions essential to the operation of the organization are indirect staff.
-Expenses that are not directly traceable to a cost center and/or program will be reported discretely in this column and allocated out to columns 3 through 9.
+The costs associated with the Executive Director, CFO, Accounting, IT, and other administrative functions essential to the operation of the organization are indirect staff.
+Expenses that are not directly traceable to a cost center and/or program will be reported discretely in this column and allocated out to the remaining columns.

-Column 3 - Non-Integration Encounter-based Services with RVU Weights:

-For costs related to the provision of outpatient services that are not integrated with physical healthcare services which generate encounters with approved CPT/HCPCS billing codes and have established RVU weights assigned to them.
-Column 3 should not include costs of any RVU services that are provided in an inpatient hospital setting.
-These should be included in Column 5 (Inpatient Hospital Services).
+Column 3 - Encounter-based Services with RVU Weights and All Integration Services related to the provision of services integrated with physical healthcare services.
+Column 3 should not include costs of any RVU services that are provided in an inpatient hospital setting, as these should be included in Column 4 (All Inpatient Hospital Services and Residential Services without RVU Weights).